Node.js REPL, Inspector, Watch Mode, and SEA

 console.log(schema.length);

-That behavior is useful for small read-only data: schemas, templates, migration text, default configuration, certificates used for local development, or help output.
+That behavior works well for small read-only data - schemas, templates, migration text, default configuration, local-development certificates, or help output.
 It is a poor fit for mutable state.
 Write mutable data to a real filesystem path chosen at runtime.
 The asset APIs read data injected into the executable.

 {